Taro Kono: Member of the House of Representatives

 In 2004, Kono, then 41, was appointed Assistant Secretary-General of the Liberal Democratic Party, and was also elected Prefectural Chairman of the Liberal Democratic Party in Kanagawa Prefecture.
 He was the youngest Prefectural Chairman in the LDP.
 In 2005, he led the Party in Kanagawa in the general election.

 In 2004, Kono co-sponsored the Economic Sanction Amendment to the Foreign Exchange Law, which gives the government power to unilaterally declare economic sanctions on any state; and the Port Closure Bill, which allows the government to refuse the entry of foreign ships from Japanese ports.
 His website states that "North Korea was the target."
 He also sponsored a United Nations Reform Bill that would have required the government to reduce its voluntary contributions to the UN Systems by 10 percent each year until changes were made in the membership of the Security Council.

 Kono resigned as head of the Kanagawa LDP following the 2007 local elections, in which the LDP-supported candidate Tadashi Sugino lost to incumbent Shigefumi Matsuzawa.
 He became head of the House of Representatives Foreign Affairs Committee in September 2008.

 Kono ran for President of the LDP in 2009, but was defeated by Sadakazu Tanigaki.
+That year, he sprearheaded efforts to pass the Guam International Agreement in the Diet as Chairman of the Foreign Affairs Committee.
+The agreement, which called for the relocating of thousands of US Marines from Okinawa to the US territory of Guam, with Japan contributing billions in funding, was signed in February 2009.

 Kono replaced Hiroyuki Sonoda as Deputy Secretary-General of the LDP in April 2010, after Sonoda left the party to join the Sunrise Party of Japan.

 Abe government

 Early roles

 In October 2015, Kono joined the Third Abe Cabinet as Chairman of the National Public Safety Commission, Minister in charge of Administrative Reform, Minister in charge of Civil Service Reform, Minister of State for Consumer Affairs and Food Safety, Minister of State for Regulatory Reform and Minister of State for Disaster Management.
 In this role, he was responsible for coordinating security measures for the 2016 G7 summit, held in May 2016.
+The previous month, Kono helped oversee the government response to the 2016 Kumamoto earthquakes.

 He promoted the relocation of the Consumer Affairs Agency to Tokushima Prefecture, but postponed the full relocation due to the difficulty in carrying out duties such as responding to Diet meetings and crisis management.
 After Kono stepped down as Minister of Consumer Affairs, after three years of consideration, it was announced that the full relocation of the Consumer Affairs Agency would be postponed.

 He left government amidst a cabinet reshuffle in August 2016.